 One of the sayings my wife and I learned early on in our parenting years is—a parent is only as happy as their unhappiest child.
 With many cities and countries under lockdown navigating the global pandemic health crisis, parents with kids at home understand this more than ever.

-Surprisingly, the first thing Jesus did was to address His disciples.
-He had given them the authority to heal the sick and raise the dead, yet here was undeniable proof that they had failed.
-After reprimanding them, Jesus said, “Bring the boy to me.”
-Then, He healed the boy immediately.
-Imagine the relief and gratitude of this dad.
-But, the disciples were confused and asked why they had not been able to cure this man’s son.
-Jesus said to them, “Because of the littleness of your faith…”
+Surprisingly, the first thing Jesus did was speak to His disciples.
+Why?
+Because Jesus had given them the authority to heal the sick and raise the dead, yet here was undeniable proof that they had failed.
+After reprimanding them, Jesus asked to see the boy.
+Immediately, he was healed.
+Can you imagine the relief and gratitude of this dad?
+But, the disciples were confused and remained focused on why they had not been able to cure the man’s son.
+Jesus’ answer was simple: “Because of the littleness of your faith…”

 Don’t forget this paradoxical truth – when we come to the end of ourselves is when real faith begins.
 We see that happen in this desperate father’s life when he fell to his knees before Jesus, the Great Physician.
-We see it happen in the lives of the disciples, as they began to understand how they had shifted their faith in Jesus into faith in themselves.
+We see it happen in the lives of the disciples, as they began to understand how they had shifted their faith from Jesus to faith in themselves.

 What about you?
-Is yours a “present” faith, or are you trying to be fueled by your “past” faith?
+Is your faith a “present” faith, or are you trying to be fueled by your “past” faith?
 My prayer is that we will always stay in such close communion with God that our faith will always be a “present” faith.
 And may that faith give you the power to live a victorious life through all of life’s ups and downs!